jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Operation-Guide/Cloud-Disk-Snapshot/recover-CloudDisk.md

-- After the recovery of cloud disk, the current data will be cleared, please operate with care.
+- After the recovery of Cloud Disk Service, the current data will be cleared, please operate with care.

-## Operation guide
+## Operation Guide
 <br>

-1. Open [JD Cloud Console](https://console.jdcloud.com/), select [Elastic Compute]-[Virtual Machine]-[Cloud Disk];
+1. Open [JD Cloud Console](https://console.jdcloud.com/), select [Elastic Compute]-[Virtual Machines]-[Cloud Disk Service];

-2. Click the cloud disk name requiring recovery, enter into the cloud disk details; or select [Elastic Compute]-[Virtual Machine]-[Cloud Disk Snapshot], and click the source disk name to enter into cloud disk details;
+2. Click the cloud disk name requiring recovery, enter into the Cloud Disk Service details; or select **Elastic Compute**-**Virtual Machines**-**Cloud Disk Snapshot**, and click the source disk name to enter into Cloud Disk Service details;

-3. Select the [Snapshot] Tab page, click the [Recover] button in Actions, and recover the cloud disk (if cloud disk is in the attached status, the cloud disk is unrecoverable) based on the specified snapshot;
+3. Select the **Snapshot** Tab page, click the **Recover** button in Actions, and recover the cloud disk (if Cloud Disk Service is in the attached status, the Cloud Disk Service is unrecoverable) based on the specified snapshot;

 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/CloudDisk/Create-CloudDisk-SnapShot/recover-snapshot-004.jpg)